liquidvotingio/api/README.md

 In this repo there's an Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

-It's deployed on https://liquidvoting.io/api, which you can play with using [this query runner](https://liquidvoting.io/graphiql).
+It's deployed on https://liquidvoting.io/api.
 See sample queries below, in [Using the API](https://github.com/oliverbarnes/liquid-voting-service#using-the-api).
-It uses demo auth key and any data will be wiped out eventually.

 There's [a dockerized version](https://github.com/oliverbarnes/liquid-voting-service/packages/81059) of the API.
 The live API is running on Google Kubernetes Engine.
 The intention to make the service easily deployable within a microservices/cloud native context.